Etudes and Variations on Nonlinear Dynamics and Chaos

 We said that time dependece of solutions to flight equations are proportional to exp(λ1,2t).
 This is because the solutions obey the eigenproblem dx/dt = λx, that is: dε/dt = λ ε; dφ/dt = λ φ.
 These ODEs can be immediately solved, and the time variation of ε and φ obtained in the form (ε,φ) ~ exp(λt), in fact a linear combination of two such terms for two λ's.

-We already obtained two eigenvalues, which we can evaluate by substitution of τ and Δ: $$\lambda =-\frac{3Dv^*}{2} \pm i\sqrt{\frac{2g^2}{v^{*2}}-\frac{9D^2v^{*2}}{2}}.$$ In the square bracket, the second term is ~(L/D)2 times smaller than 2(g/v*)2 = 2(Lv*)2 and can be neglected.
+We already obtained two eigenvalues, which we can evaluate by substitution of τ and Δ: $$\lambda =-\frac{3Dv^*}{2} \pm i\sqrt{\frac{2g^2}{v^{*2}} -\frac{9D^2v^{*2}}{2}}.$$ In the square bracket, the second term is ~(L/D)2 times smaller than 2(g/v*)2 = 2(Lv*)2 and can be neglected.
 We can write the eigenvalue as $\lambda = -t_d^{-1} \pm i \omega$, where $$\omega = \sqrt{2} \frac{g}{v^*}$$ is the oscillation frequency, and $$ t_d^{-1} = \frac{3Dv^*}{2} = \frac{3}{2^{3/2}}\,\frac{D}{L}\;\omega $$

 is the inverse time of amplitude damping, both constants having the physical unit 1/s.
 The time scale td is the e-folding amplitude decrease time (decrease by factor e≈2.718). $$P = 2π/ω = \sqrt{2}\, \pi \frac{v^*}{g}$$ is the period of phugoidal oscillations.

-Comparing td and P, we get $$ t_d = 2/(3 D v*) = (L/D) \sqrt{2} (3\pi)^{-1} P \simeq 0.150 (L/D) P.$$
+Comparing td and P, we get $$ t_d = 2/(3 D v^*) = (L/D) \sqrt{2} (3\pi)^{-1} P \simeq 0.150 (L/D) P.$$

 Phugoid damping in good gliders with L/D > 30 takes td > 4.5 P, that is more than about 4.5 periods of oscillation.
 Badly designed aircraft are actually damping phugoids better, not worse!
 In them L/D is lower and damping takes fewer periods.
-But weak damping of phugoids is a small price to pay for small drag and high gliding ratio, Besides, they can be damped by dedicated damping systems deflecting control surfaces.
+But weak damping of phugoids is a small price to pay for small drag and high gliding ratio, Besides, they can be damped by dedicated feedback systems deflecting control surfaces.

 Very interestingly, phugoid period P does not depend on anything except the forward speed of flight: neither on how aerodynamic the aircraft's design is (what's its L/D ratio), nor how hot, dense, humid or viscous the air on a given day is, which depends on the atmospheric conditions and flight altitude, etc. The airship does not even have to be a glider, it could in fact be an airplane powered by engine(s).
 Could you redo the derivation with a constant thrust +f added along the path?
 This would surely change the equilibrium glide/ascent angle but not the formulae for oscillation and damping periods, in our simple theory.
 Would thrust change v* much?
 Do the calculation - you may be surprised and learn a bit about piloting.
 On approach, pilots most aircraft control glide angle but not the speed with engine thrust.
 They control speed by changing the AOA of wings with the elevator, a control surface attached to horizontal stabilizer.
 The stabilizer itself is responsible for short-term longitudinal stability (also damped oscillations), but the time scales of these are an order of magnitude shorter than what we discuss here.